MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 # Working with the Virtual Agent Designer

-The Virtual Agent Designer provides a variety of tools that make it easy to create a powerful custom virtual agent.
+The Dynamics 365 AI for Customer Service Virtual Agent Designer provides a variety of tools that make it easy to create a powerful custom virtual agent.
 You can add topics to your virtual agent to help you design a conversation path to resolve customer support issues, and then deploy the virtual agent to a support channel.
 You can also view analytics information to help you improve the virtual agent and the overall customer experience.

 The Virtual Agent Designer is composed of several pages designed for different tasks.
 You can navigate to the different pages by clicking in the navigation pane.